 We are getting excited about our upcoming trip to #disneyworld!
 Our family was invited as special guests for an upcoming Blogger family event!
 We are being flown to FL to stay in one of their resorts for 4 days to visit all the parks!
 We are so grateful for this opportunity and couldn’t be more excited!
 Be sure to subscribe to our YouTube channel (link in bio) because I’ll be posting some vlogs on the trip!

-Here is a video from Dimitry who was another influencer on the trip – his talent was that he’s an amazing astro photographer + cinematographer.
-The experience was amazing as you can clearly see some of what we witnessed from the boat.
-This was very much a “working cruise” and I was also paid for my work on our trip.
+Keep in mind influencers might be hired for different reasons.
+While you might be hired for your realness, your candidness, another influencer might be hired for their specific skills.
+Here is a video from Dimitry who was another influencer on our Royal Caribbean trip – his talent was that he’s an amazing astro photographer + cinematographer.
+The experience was amazing as you can clearly see some of what we witnessed from the boat during our cruise with Royal Caribbean.

 So based on all this, here are my thoughts…